JosephLai241/URS/README.md

 When exporting raw comments, all top-level comments are listed first, followed by second-level, third-level, etc.

 Of all scrapers included in this program, this takes the longest to scrape.
-Scraping speed will also depend on the post's popularity and your internet connection speed.
+Scraping speed will also depend on the submission's popularity and your internet connection speed.

 ***NOTE:*** You cannot specify the number of raw comments returned.
 The program with scrape all comments from the submission.